Stability of transition semigroups and applications to parabolic equations: Applications

 Concerning Example~\ref{ex:laplacian-on-ex-dom}(b) the following two remarks are in order.

-\begin{rems} (a) We can extend Example~\ref{ex:laplacian-on-ex-dom}(b) to more general exterior domains $\Omega =\R^d\setminus K$, where $K$ is a compact set.
+\begin{rems} (a) Example~\ref{ex:laplacian-on-ex-dom}(b) can be extended to more general exterior domains $\Omega =\R^d\setminus K$, where $K$ is a compact set.
 Indeed, pick $r>0$ large enough, so that $K \subset B(0,r)$.
 With a bit of effort, it can be shown that the heat semigroup on $\R^d\setminus\overline{B(0,r)}$ is dominated by the heat semigroup on $R^d\setminus K$.
-If the latter would converge to $0$, then so must, by domination, the former---a contradiction to Example~\ref{ex:laplacian-on-ex-dom}(b).
+If the latter would converge to $0$, then so would, by domination, the former---a contradiction to Example~\ref{ex:laplacian-on-ex-dom}(b).

-(b) There is a probabilistic interpretation of the distinction between the cases $d \le 2$ and $d \ge 3$ in Example~\ref{ex:laplacian-on-ex-dom}: in dimensions $1$ and $2$ the Brownian motion is recurrent, i.e., the probability to hit the complement of $\Omega$ is always $1$; since each particle is killed on the boundary due to the Dirichlet boundary conditions, the process loses mass, which explains the convergence to $0$.
-In dimension $\ge 3$ on the other hand, the Brownian motion is transient, so the probability that a trajectory does not hit the complement of $\Omega$ is non-zero. \end{rems}
+(b) There is a probabilistic interpretation of the distinction between the cases $d \le 2$ and $d \ge 3$ in Example~\ref{ex:laplacian-on-ex-dom}: in dimensions $1$ and $2$ Brownian motion is recurrent, i.e., the probability to eventually hit the complement of $\Omega$ is always $1$; since each particle is killed on the boundary due to the Dirichlet boundary conditions, the process loses mass, which explains the convergence to $0$.
+In dimension $\ge 3$ on the other hand, Brownian motion is transient, so the probability that a trajectory never hits the complement of $\Omega$ is non-zero. \end{rems}